Happy tenth anniversary to this bizarre op-ed, "A Reconciliation on Gay Marriage" (David Blankenhorn and Jonathan Rauch, New York Times, 21 Feb 2009).

 "The First Amendment may make it unlikely that a church, say, would ever be coerced by law into performing same-sex wedding rites in its sanctuary.
 But religious organizations are also involved in many activities outside the sanctuary.
 What if a church auxiliary or charity is told it must grant spousal benefits to a secretary who marries her same-sex partner or else face legal penalties for discrimination based on sexual orientation or marital status?
 What if a faith-based nonprofit is told it will lose its tax-exempt status if it refuses to allow a same-sex wedding on its property?"

-Do let them explain why this a righteous solution.
+But do let them explain why this a righteous solution.

 "We believe," they said, "that gays can live with such exemptions without much difficulty.
 Why?
 Because most state laws that protect gays from discrimination already include some religious exemptions..."
 This is too beautiful.
 A newly engineered type of discrimination will not hurt gay people because they already endure similar discrimination.
 So let's just pile on more of the same!
 Awesome.
 But don't gay people object to this?
-Yes and no. Existing religious-conscience laws haven't attracted much attention — they "are for the most part uncontroversial, even among gays — and therefore the authors question the expressed concern by "most gays" against the idea that new religious-conscience laws would permit discrimination against marriage specifically.
+Yes and no, they say.
+Existing religious-conscience laws haven't attracted much attention — they "are for the most part uncontroversial, even among gays" — and therefore the authors question the expressed concern by "most gays" against the idea that new religious-conscience laws would permit discrimination against marriage specifically.
 (Who's being inconsistent here: the unattributed gay people who only object strenuously to one flavor of discrimination against them while accepting other flavors, or the op-ed writers who can't decide whether gay people do or don't object to being hurt?)

 I find this ten-year-old op-ed perennially instructive, even more so in hindsight because it was a proposed "compromise" (cough cough: an under-bus-throwing) that did not have to happen.